 Grade 3 to 8 complete projects/book reports on assigned topics during the school year.
 This supports the overall literacy goals of our school.
 The projects ensure that there has been active reading and builds comprehension.
 Students develop an understanding of literature genres and have opportunities to explore various themes.

-The library is supervised for two hours after school for grades 7 to 12 who are waiting for sports activities to begin or rides home.
+The library is supervised for two hours after school for grades 7 to 12 students who are waiting for sports activities to begin or rides home.
 As well, the library houses the textbooks used for all grades.

 The library is constantly adding new books, ensuring reference material is as current as possible and acquiring material to support curriculum.
 Staff provides input for materials to support their classroom instruction.
 Every effort is made to acquire a variety of reading levels in order to support and challenge all learners.